Last Updated on February 8, 2023 by Matt

 Without a doubt, the maximum speed is primarily determined by the motor power, and changing the motor completely doesn’t really make sense.
 You’re better off buying a new scooter.

-But the battery current and voltage directly increase performance, and often that plays a big role too.
+But the battery current and voltage directly increase performance as well, and often that plays a big role too.
 Leveling up your battery will give likely you a boost in speed if you go for higher voltage.

 However, remember that your motor, your controller, and the circuitry, all must support the higher charge and voltage.
 Make sure you go through the specs and learn about these values before deciding to upgrade your battery.